Data Centers in Chattanooga

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market is served by over 4 providers, as of September 2025.
-While not as dense as major hubs, this provides adequate options for redundancy and competitive pricing within its single carrier-neutral facility.
+Carrier Density & Carrier Neutrality: The market is served by over 4 national and regional carriers as of September 2025, offering diverse routing options within a carrier-neutral environment.

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Chattanooga, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary interconnection hub in Atlanta, which is readily accessible through high-capacity wavelength and private line services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Chattanooga as of September 2025.
+Businesses connect to cloud providers via the nearest major hubs, primarily Atlanta, using private network interconnects, wavelength services, or other Layer 2 solutions.

-Bare Metal Bare metal server options are available in the region, primarily through providers offering services out of nearby Atlanta data centers.
-Providers like Hivelocity can deliver dedicated infrastructure to serve workloads in the Chattanooga area.
+Bare Metal: Bare metal server options are available in the region, often provisioned from nearby data center hubs.
+Providers like Hivelocity offer solutions that can serve Chattanooga-based workloads with low latency.

 Power Analysis

-Chattanooga benefits from the Tennessee Valley Authority (TVA), one of the nation's largest and most reliable public power providers.
+Chattanooga benefits from a reliable and cost-effective power grid managed by the Tennessee Valley Authority (TVA), one of the nation's largest public power providers.

 Market Access, Business & Tax Climate